Factor-augmented tree ensembles: Advantages for empirical macro-finance

+This subsection illustrates the advantages of factor-augmented ensembles focussing on the United States.
+Specifically, it employs these techniques for predicting equity volatility -- measured as squared returns -- of the financial indices in \cref{ch2:tab:macro_finance_data} as a function of lagged information on themselves and the business cycle.

-The problem at hand consists in forecasting US equity volatility\footnote{Measured in terms of squared returns.} for the financial indices in \cref{tab:macro_finance_data} as a function of its own past and a dynamic factor identifying the present state of the economy, and in a real-time fashion.
-In order to measure the state of the economy, this section uses a state-space representation similar, in spirit, to the one proposed in \cite{hasenzagl2020model}.
-This modelling choice implies that each macroeconomic indicator in \cref{tab:macro_finance_data} is considered as the sum of non-stationary trends and causal cycles, one of which can be interpreted as the US business cycle.
+In order to estimate the state of the economy in real time, this section uses a state-space representation similar, in spirit, to the one proposed in \cite{hasenzagl2022a, hasenzagl2022b}.
+This modelling choice implies that each macroeconomic indicator in \cref{ch2:tab:macro_finance_data} is considered as the sum of non-stationary trends and causal cycles, one of which can be interpreted as the US business cycle.
 The trends account for the persistence in the data and provide a view on a series of structural components such as the natural rate of unemployment and trend inflation.
 By linking together key variables such as the real personal consumption expenditures, unemployment rate and inflation through the business cycle, the model is compatible with economic relationships such as the Phillips curve and the Okun's law (interpreting consumption as a proxy for GDP).
-A complex lag structure in the coefficients associated with the business cycle allows to take into account frictions in the economy (for instance, in the labour market) and, finally, idiosyncratic cycles account for autocorrelation in the error terms (if any).
-This is all formalised in \cref{assumption:trend_cycle}.
+A complex lag structure in the coefficients associated with the business cycle allows to take into account frictions in the economy (for instance, in the labour market).
+Finally, the idiosyncratic cycles account for autocorrelation in the error terms (if any).